Apple Remote Desktop: Encryption

 Prior to version 3, ARD encrypted only passwords, mouse events and keystrokes; and not desktop graphics or file transfers.
 Apple therefore recommended that ARD traffic crossing a public network should be tunneled through a VPN, to avoid the possibility of someone eavesdropping on ARD sessions.

 ARD 3.0 has the option of using AES 128-bit encryption, the same as a basic SSH server.

 ARD 3.9 included as yet unspecified enhancements to communications security that made the native mode incompatible with previous-version clients.
 A Preferences checkbox was provided in the Apple Remote Desktop app to explicitly allow communications with older clients.
 ARD 3.9.2 made the use of this checkbox optional for seeing clients in the list.

 Legal

 In November 2017, the United States International Trade Commission announced an investigation into allegations of patent infringement with regard to Apple's remote desktop technology.
 Aqua Connect, a company that builds remote desktop software, has claimed that Apple infringed on two of its patents.

-Restrictions

-ARD does not support reverse connections to listening VNC viewers.